Who is Endurance International Group and why should you care?

 7. Little to no innovation and is “bare bones”

 This is where they publish updates on new data centers added, security patches, and general updates to their hosting features.
 You will notice EIG hosting companies are basically stagnant.
 They do little to improve the quality of service and are also slow to release new PHP versions.

-8. Outages are common: you’re not protected
+8. Outages are common: you’re not special

 Bluehost even wrote an apology letter back in 2016.